dontmitch/dontmitch.github.io/_posts/2020-10-10-undervaluing-time-at-work.md

 While most knowledge work jobs feature occasional periods of longer hours — for example, in the run up to a product launch — the benefits of work-life balance have been proven [time](https://cs.stanford.edu/people/eroberts/cs201/projects/crunchmode/econ-crunch-mode.html) and [again](https://cdn2.hubspot.net/hubfs/156026/Top%205%20Reasons%20for%20WLB.pdf).
 The upside is indisputable.

 But this isn’t a post meant to argue in favor of work-life balance.
-To the contrary, the goal is to argue in favor of temporarily *forgoing* work-life balance.
+To the contrary, the goal is to argue in favor of temporarily *forgoing* work-life balance<sup>[1]</sup>.

 First, a bit of context.